 well you treat your back.

-have back pain again within a year.
-Most people will
+have back pain again within a year, and most people will

 have it again sometime during their lives.